 —Rob Knox (Mercer principal), commenting on the 2009 rankings

-(As of 2010, Mercer also compiles an ‘eco-city’ index rating cities specifically on environmental factors, including air quality and traffic congestion.
-The top 20 eco-cities in 2010 include Perth, Zurich and Vancouver, but not Melbourne – it came equal 25th.)
+(In 2010 Mercer also began compiling an ‘eco-city’ index rating cities specifically on environmental factors, including air quality and traffic congestion.
+The top 20 eco-cities in 2010 included Perth, Zurich and Vancouver, but not Melbourne – it came equal 25th.)

 Last but not least, a 2005 report by international transport expert Peter Newman compared Melbourne (then 14th on the Mercer charts) with the other 13 most liveable cities, and confirmed the general findings: